Chapter 3

 CRANIAL BASE ELONGATION

-The cranial base grows later than the cranium and orbits, and it is also only slightly affected by bite forces.
-The cranial base functions as the top end of the spinal column.
-It grows interstitially due to endochondral ossification, which causes it to elongate like the long bones of the limbs or the vertebrae.
-Its growth peaks at puberty but then continues at least through the second decade of life after other cartilaginous growth has ended.
-Structurally it forms a thick spline on which the brain rests, and it does not burgeon out in response to neurocranial expansion as readily as the thin plates of membrane bone bordering the rest of the cranial vault.
-Instead, the cranial base holds its shape, much like the reinforced bottom of a box which contains an expanding mass, as seen in the illustration below left.
-The relative independence of cranial base growth from neurocranial expansion can be seen in the way it is only slightly affected in microcephaly and hydrocephaly, while the rest of the cranial vault becomes grossly distorted.
+The cranial base is also only slightly affected by bite forces.
+It grows interstitially due to endochondral ossification like the long bones of the limbs or the vertebrae, on a time schedule slightly later than the cranium and orbits but much earlier than the jawbones.
+Structurally, the cranial base forms a thick spline on which the brain rests, and it does not burgeon out in response to neurocranial expansion as readily as the thin plates of membrane bone bordering the rest of the cranial vault.
+Instead, the cranial base holds its shape while the rest of the cranium expands, like the reinforced bottom of a box which contains an expanding mass, as seen in the illustration below left.
+The relative independence of the cranial base from neurocranial expansion can be seen in the way it is only slightly affected in microcephaly and hydrocephaly, while the rest of the cranial vault becomes grossly distorted.

-As seen above right, the cranial base is comprised of two sections, an anterior portion and a posterior portion, (the basi-occiput and the baso-sphenoid), which are actually phylogenetically cephalized vertebrae that function like cartilaginous growth plates arranged back to back and connected at an angle of about 130 to 135 degrees.
+As seen above right, the cranial base is comprised of two sections, an anterior portion and a posterior portion, (the basi-occiput and the baso-sphenoid), which are actually phylogenetically cephalized vertebrae that function like the top end of the spinal column.
+These two cartilaginous growth plates are arranged back to back and connected at an angle of about 130 to 135 degrees.
+That angle determines the direction at which the middle of the face grows down and out relative to the spinal column.
+Strong bite forces flatten it only slightly.

 Elongation of the more vertically oriented posterior portion of the cranial base increases facial height by pushing the cranium up and away from the shoulder girdle and chest, which causes facial height to increase in proportion to body height and leads to dramatic changes in facial proportions between childhood and adulthood, as seen below.